-ST. MARY'S UNIVERSITY San Antonio, Texas Charles W. Jenkins Director of Physical Plant frequency drives and computerized controls, and high maintenance items, such as deep well water pumps, using this system.
+ST. MARY'S UNIVERSITY San Antonio, Texas Charles W. Jenkins Director of Physical Plant

 The department finds products of appropriate quality and circulates bids asking for unit prices based on expected yearly use quantities.
 Bids are evaluated according to product quality and cost, life cycle costs, and parts and service availability.
 When an acceptable vendor is found, a three- to five-year, annually renewable contract with the vendor is signed.
 Prices are adjusted yearly according to changes in the consumer price index.